charon25/Brainfuck2Python/README.md

 # Brainfuck 2 Python

-This Python scripts convert a brainfuck code into an equivalent Python code.
+This Python scripts converts a Brainfuck code into an equivalent Python code.
 To use it, just run it with the BF code as an argument :

 ```
 python3 bf2py.py source_code.bf